h1-the-swan/general_exam_jp/inputs/040-visualization.markdown

 Starting with data on papers and seeking insight into the organization of research in different labs seemed like an appropriate situation to apply community detection methods.
 I first constructed a co-authorship network in which nodes represent authors, and weighted links represent the number of papers in which a pair appear as authors.
 In addition, I used the Microsoft Academic API /TODO{cite} to attempt to assign an affiliation to each author by querying Microsoft Academic Graph for the author and retrieving the most prevalent affiliation for that author among the papers returned.
 I then used [Infomap](#the-dynamical-perspective) to find a hierarchical clustering of the nodes.
 To visualize the results, I include only the connected components with at least 10 nodes.
 Each node represents a single author.
 The sizes of the nodes correspond to the amount of flow---the relative importance of an author in this co-authorship network.
 The color of each node is assigned based on the top-level cluster assignment of that author.
 Clicking on any node of a connected component will shift the focus to that component, and reassign colors, this time based on the bottom-level cluster assignment.
 I also provide a search box which makes it easier to find specific authors or affiliations.

+\TODO{note that there might be errors due to using names as unique IDs}

+\TODO{Results of exploration.
+Talk about labs}

+\TODO{Back to vis.
+Describe taxonomy}

+\TODO{Briefly talk about tasks and evaluation}

+\TODO{Discuss open problems}

 + Labs:
 	+ Tong Ji Intelligent Big Data Visualization Lab (<https://idvxlab.github.io/>) headed by Nan Cao
 	+ MArVL: Monash Adaptive Visualisation Lab (<http://marvl.infotech.monash.edu/members/>) headed by Kim Marriott (includes Tim Dwyer)
 	+ University of Stuttgart Visualisation Research Centre (<http://www.visus.uni-stuttgart.de/en/institute.html>) includes Prof Daniel Weiskopf, Research associate Dr. Fabien Beck, and former PhD student Corinna Vehlow (these are the authors of the STAR paper)
+	+ UC Davis Center for Visualization headed by Kwan-Liu Ma. there are problems with their website
 	+ University of Arizona Graph and Map Algorithm (GAMA) Lab headed by Stephen Kobourov
+	+ Johannes Kepler University Linz -- Institute of Computer Graphics -- Deputy head of the institute Marc Streit. off on its own connected component.
+	+ David Auber at LaBRI works a lot with Daniel Archambault  and Tamara Munzner at UBC

 \TODO{Appendix describing methods?}